MichaelCade/90DaysOfDevOps/Days/day59.md

 The first thing we are going to do is create a new folder called virtualbox, we can then create a virtualbox.tf file and this is going to be where we define our resources.
 The code below which can be found in the VirtualBox folder as virtualbox.tf this is going to create 2 VMs in Virtualbox.

+You can find more about the community virtualbox provider [here](https://registry.terraform.io/providers/terra-farm/virtualbox/latest/docs/resources/vm)

 ```
 terraform {
   required_providers {